4th of July Fun in Tri-Cities

 After your run or bike ride — or if you’d rather begin the day with a hearty breakfast — make your way to Memorial Aquatic Park for the annual Kiwanis Pancake Breakfast.
 From 7:00-11:00 a.m., the Kiwanis Breakfast Club will use over 70 pounds of batter to serve a whopping 1,200 pancakes topped with 5 pounds of blueberries, 20 pounds of strawberries, 4 pounds of chocolate chips and 7 gallons of maple syrup.
 Hope you’re hungry.

-The Pasco Grand Old 4th of July Parade — Mid Columbia’s oldest and largest 4th of July parade — returns for 2022 with a new, extended route through downtown Pasco beginning at 10:00 a.m., featuring patriotic floats, bands and performers from the community.
+The Pasco Grand Old 4th of July Parade — Mid Columbia’s oldest and largest 4th of July parade — returns for 2023 with an extended route through downtown Pasco beginning at 10:00 a.m., featuring patriotic floats, bands and performers from the community.

 The Camp Patriot Show & Shine Car Show takes center stage from 12:00-4:00 p.m. at Memorial Aquatic Park, as local car connoisseurs show off their custom rides, including cars, trucks, boats, bikes and motorcycles.